The ultimate Hobart to Launceston drive, taking in Port Arthur and Freycinet.

 1hr 31min | 101km

 Another attraction worth a look is the Salamanca Market, every Saturday (8.30am-3pm) on the historic waterfront with all the usual suspects – art, craft, food, fresh local produce, music.
 Also check out Mount Wellington – you can’t miss it – for the view and/or exercise, and the Royal Tasmanian Botanical Gardens, Australia’s second-oldest, to learn all about the hardy Huon pine, unique to Tasmania.
-Good spots to eat on the waterfront include The Drunken Admiral and the Lower Deck at Mures for seafood, Smolt for a Spanish/Italian-influenced menu and Ball & Chain Grill for a quality local steak.
+Good spots to eat on the waterfront include The Drunken Admiral and the Lower Deck at Mures for seafood and Ball & Chain Grill for a quality local steak.
 Cafes are everywhere including Pilgrim Coffee and Honey Badger Dessert Cafe.
 Republic Bar & Café is great for pub grub and live music.

 Get a bed for the night (or two) on the waterfront at Travelodge Hotel Hobart or the RACV Hobart Apartment Hotel, just a 10 minute drive from the city centre.